MultiverseLearningProducts/curriculum/src/index.md

 During your sessions with your coach you will work on a variety of assignments.
 Below is a list of some of the ways you may be assessed in the programme.

-* Projects to be completed after the day of learning
+* Pre-module self-study, to build knowledge for your upcoming sessions
-* Short answer questions around understanding of software engineering concepts
+* Short answer questions checking your understanding of software engineering concepts
 * Scenario based questions around your role as a developer
-* Questions evaluating your role in the business with your learning
+* Questions evaluating your role in the business
-* Individual projects you will complete throughout a module
+* Individual projects completed during a module
-* Group projects you will complete throughout a module
+* Group projects completing during a module
+* Independent assignments completed after a module to validate understanding

 ## Standards of Software Engineering